-Indian Mother-Daughter Duo's 26,000 Ice Cream-Stick Rangoli Enters Singapore Book Of Records - Jammu Kashmir Latest News | Tourism | Breaking News J&K
+Indian mother-daughter duo's 26,000 ice cream-stick rangoli enters Singapore Book of Records - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 Rajini Asokan, who runs a food and beverage business, was in awe of the rangoli, which she said, was an outstanding highlight of the event and made her even prouder of Indian culture.

-Kalamanjari organised the event, supported by LISHA, as a part of ‘LISHA Pongal Festival 2023’.
-(AGencies)
+Kalamanjari organised the event, supported by LISHA, as a part of ‘LISHA Pongal Festival 2023′.
+(PTI)